vipinsun/TokenTaxonomyFramework-pub/model/tom.md

 <a name="taxonomy.model.core.Base"></a>

 ### Base
 All tokens inherit from the base and implicitly support construction.
-The properties represent non-behavioral properties, with the exception of Decimals which is used by the Subdividable or Non-Subdividable behavior where any value greater than 0 makes the token subdividable.
+The properties represent non-behavioral properties, with the exception of Decimals which is used by the Subdividable or Non-Subdividable behavior where any value greater than 0 makes the token dividable.

 | Field | Type | Label | Description |